Gunnvant/redshift_datawarehouse/README.md

 Run the `requirements.txt` to install all the dependencies.
 Run the `./src/create_tables.py` followed by `./src/etl.py`

-The notebook `test.ipynb`, runs queries against the data warehouse and prints the total number of rows in each table.
+The notebook `./src/test.ipynb`, runs queries against the data warehouse and prints the total number of rows in each table.